 Whether you do this on Excel, a sheet of paper, or using my Printable Bill Pay Checklist (pictured below) from my budgeting binder, Budgeting Made Easy.
 It doesn’t matter what you use, as long as you do it.

 But I prefer to use a printable bill pay checklist as part of my budget binder, because once I go on my phone or computer, I get distracted easily.
 With a bill pay checklist on paper in front of me, I tend to stay focused on the task at hand.

 1. List all of your bills.

-2. Organize them by due date.
+2. Organize bills by due date.

 Even with autopay, you still have to track and make sure the payment was completed.

 Allot enough money to pay those bills.
-Put this money into a separate bill paying account, if you want to make it even easier.
+Put this money into a separate bill payment account, if you want to make it even easier.

 9. Communicate with your significant other (or anyone you’re splitting the bills with) about the upcoming bills.